-Barn house II, Cothen
+Barn house I, Cothen

 “This project offers a simple yet innovative design which enables a flow of movement through the home and a sense of connectedness to the surrounding nature”